 - Attorney General.
 If you are not regulated by one of those agencies, then you must notify the Maine Attorney General through the Report a Security Breach online form.

-These notifications must be made "as expediently as possible and without unreasonable delay," but you should consult with law enforcement if a criminal investigation is opened to make sure the notice won't interfere with the investigation.
-Then within 7 days after law enforcement determines that notification will not compromise any criminal investigation.
+These notifications must be made without delay.
+However, reporting entities who are pursuing a criminal investigation should consult with law enforcement to make sure the notice won't interfere with the investigation.
+Once law enforcement determines the notice will not compromise the investigation, the notice should be made within 7 days.